taarh/cinema/README.md

-this application has not been completed
+this application has not been completed.
+I have used SPRING BOOT+mongoDB+ RESTFULL o build it.

-SPRING BOOT+mongoDB+ RESTFULL
+Managing CINEMA.